ssardina-research/sarl-prolog-cap/README.md

 The capacity and skills depend on the following two systems/frameworks:

 * [SWI Prolog](http://www.swi-prolog.org/): this is the actual SWI Prolog system.
-	* Use either stable version 7.6.4 (available in standard Linux repos) or the 8.1.x from [SWI-devel repo](https://github.com/SWI-Prolog/swipl-devel).
+	* Use either stable version 7.6.4 (available in standard Linux repos) or compile and install 8.1.x from [SWI-devel repo](https://github.com/SWI-Prolog/swipl-devel).
 	* The official 8.0.x versions have issues with the `libswipl.so/dll/dylib` library and makes JPL crash; see [issue](https://github.com/ssardina-research/packages-jpl/issues/21).
 It has been fixed in the git repo.
 * [SWI JPL](https://jpl7.org/) bidirectional SWI-Java interface.
 This has two parts:
 	* _Native library_ (e.g., `libjpl.so/dll/dylib`):